 Charles Malcolm Fraser, artist and illustrator, whose long and rewarding career afforded association with many of the great names of his time, was a native of Montreal, Canada.
 Born April 19, 1868.

 The tradition of political liberalism is a long one in the Fraser family.
 Malcolm Fraser’s fifth great-grandfather, Simon Fraser (c.
-1668-1747), Twelfth Lord of Lovat is referred to in English histories as “The Jacobite Fox.”
+1667-1747), Eleventh Lord of Lovat is referred to in English histories as “The Jacobite Fox.”
 He was imprisoned for his political views at the age of thirteen, and at sixteen joined the insurrection in favor of King James.
 He was impeached for high treason for his activities in furthering the lost cause of the Stuarts.
 At the age of seventy-eight, he was beheaded in the Tower of London, and it is recorded that he was the last man to be the victim of this cruel form of capital punishment.

-In June, 1884, at the age of fifteen, Malcolm Fraser graduated from Grammar School No. 35 in New York.
+In June, 1884, at the age of 15, Malcolm Fraser graduated from Grammar School No. 35 in New York.
 He then entered the College of the City of New York which he attended for two years.
 Thereafter, he enrolled at the Art Students League.
 He studied under Carroll Beckwith and with Gotham Art Students under Walter Shirlaw.
 In 1888 he sailed for Paris to complete his education at the Sorbonne, and with study at the Académie Julien under Boulanger, Lefèbvre and Benjamin Constant, and at the Beaux Arts with Leon Jerome.

 Malcolm Fraser had first come to public attention as an artist when at the age of eighteen he exhibited with the Black and White Club at the Salmagundi Club galleries in New York.
 The following year he exhibited at the Society of American Artists’ exhibition.
 He had thus begun his career with substantial work when he set out for Paris to continue his art studies.
 Following are some of the milestones in the course of his subsequent distinguished career as artist and illustrator.
 In 1892 he painted two six-foot windows for St. Luke’s Episcopal Church in the Rue Notre Dame in Paris.
 In 1895 he graduated from the Sorbonne in Paris, and in the same year was awarded the title of Professor of Fine Arts by the City of Paris.
 Also in that year, he was sent by the London “Times” to Egypt to make drawings for an archeological expedition to that country.
 He also made drawings for the Boulak Museum in Cairo, and was associated with Sir Flinders Petri.
 Also in 1895, Mr. Fraser received a degree from the famed University of Heidelberg in Germany.
 Although just past his twenty-sixth birthday, on his return to England he had the honor of making drawings at the home of Alfred Lord Tennyson, with the poet and his place of residence as subjects.
 He was associated with many of the famous personages of his period: Whistler, Monet, Corot, Sargent, the Innesses (father and son), Charcot, Petri, Rodin; Sir Henry Irving, Ellen Terry, Sarah Bernhardt and G. B. Shaw; Helen Keller and Ignace Jan Paderewski.
 Portraits executed by Mr. Fraser at this time included two of Queen Wilhelmina of Holland and others of the Barons Rothschild, a cardinal of the Roman Catholic Church, and other prominent figures.
 He also executed murals for many private homes.